-2015 AAA, AAA, Aaa ratings since 2013 or earlier with Stable Outlook January 5, 2016 downgrade by Standard & Poor's to AA+ Negative Outlook February 29, 2016 downgrade by Moody's Investors Service to Aa1 Negative Outlook June 14, 2016 downgrade by Fitch Ratings to AA+ Negative Outlook July 25, 2016 downgrade by Moody's Investor Service to Aa2 Negative Outlook July 13, 2017 downgrade by Moody's Investor Service to Aa3 Negative Outlook July 18, 2017 downgrade by Standard & Poor's to AA Negative Outlook November 2, 2017 downgrade by Fitch Ratings to AA Negative Outlook Fiscal year 2018 ratings outlooks revised to Stable by all three rating agencies September 5, 2019 downgrade by Fitch Ratings to AA- Negative Outlook April 17, 2020 downgrade by Fitch Ratings to AA- Negative Outlook May 6, 2020 downgrade by Fitch Ratings to A+ Negative Outlook April 22, 2021 Outlook revised from Negative to Stable by Moody's Investors Service May 4, 2021 Outlook revised from Negative to Stable by Standard & Poor's The State's credit rating had stabilized in fiscal year 2018 with the adjustment of the outlook of the State from negative to stable by all three rating agencies.
-These adjustments reflected recognition of the financial options that the State has available to it in addressing the challenge of the reported recurring UGF budget deficit, incremental change that had occurred over the prior three years to address the State's fiscal situation, and most significantly the State's initial use of Permanent Fund earnings as UGF in the fiscal year 2019 budget as a result of the passage of SB 26.
+2015: AAA, AAA, Aaa ratings since 2013 or earlier, Stable Outlook January 5, 2016: downgrade by Standard & Poor's to AA+ Negative Outlook February 29, 2016: downgrade by Moody's Investors Service to Aa1 Negative Outlook June 14, 2016: downgrade by Fitch Ratings to AA+ Negative Outlook July 25, 2016: downgrade by Moody's Investor Service to Aa2 Negative Outlook July 13, 2017: downgrade by Moody's Investor Service to Aa3 Negative Outlook July 18, 2017: downgrade by Standard & Poor's to AA Negative Outlook November 2, 2017: downgrade by Fitch Ratings to AA Negative Outlook Fiscal year 2018 ratings outlooks revised to Stable by all three rating agencies September 5, 2019: downgrade by Fitch Ratings to AA- Negative Outlook April 17, 2020: downgrade by Standard & Poor's to AA- Negative Outlook May 6, 2020: downgrade by Fitch Ratings to A+ Negative Outlook April 22, 2021: Outlook revised from Negative to Stable by Moody's Investors Service May 4, 2021: Outlook revised from Negative to Stable by Standard & Poor's March 21, 2022: Outlook revised from Stable to Positive by Standard & Poor's April 12, 2022: Outlook revised from Negative to Stable by Fitch Ratings July 20, 2023: Initiation of AA rating by Kroll Bond Rating Agency

+The State's credit rating had stabilized in fiscal year 2018 with the adjustment of the outlook of the State from negative to stable by all three rating agencies.
+These adjustments reflected recognition of the financial options that the State has available to it in addressing challenges of reported recurring UGF budget deficits, incremental change that had occurred over the prior three years to address the State's fiscal situation, and most significantly the State's initial use of Permanent Fund earnings as UGF in the fiscal year 2019 budget as a result of the passage of SB 26.
 This stability diminished late in fiscal year 2019 through the beginning of fiscal year 2021 as the State experienced political gridlock during the process of creating the fiscal year 2020 budget, with multiple special sessions of the Legislature and high-level policy disagreement between the Executive and Legislative branches of government.
-Continued reliance on the CBR and the forecast depletion of the CBR resulted in additional rating action in the spring of 2020.
+Continued reliance on the CBR and the forecast depletion of the CBR resulted in additional rating action in the Spring of 2020.
 In fiscal year 2020, Moody's placed the State's credit on negative outlook, Standard and Poor's placed the credit on negative outlook and downgraded one notch, and Fitch Ratings placed the credit on negative outlook and downgraded two notches.

 In fiscal year 2021, Moody's and Standard & Poor's revised the State's credit rating outlook from negative to stable.
-This latest credit ratings stability resulted from improved revenue generation from both petroleum and investments combined with the implemented budgets' austerity for fiscal years 2021 and 2022.
-Fitch Ratings has retained the negative outlook on the State's rating.
+In the Spring of 2022, Standard and Poor's revised the outlook on the State to positive from stable, and Fitch Ratings revised the outlook on the State from negative to stable.
+The credit ratings stability resulted from improved revenue generation from both petroleum, which was in-part related to geopolitical concerns over energy sustainability, and investment performance, combined with the implemented budgets' austerity for fiscal year 2022.